microsoft/online-experimentation-metric-collections/genai/README.md

 ### Reasons for `Inactive` metrics
 <a id="genai-metric-footnotes-1"></a>
-\[1\] Percentile metrics are set as `Inactive` by default as they are less statistically sensitive than average metrics on the same signal and can be less efficient to compute.
+\[1\] Percentile metrics are set as `Inactive` by default as they require higher sample size in order to provide trustworthy results, are less statistically sensitive than average metrics on the same signal and can be less efficient to compute.

 <a id="genai-metric-footnotes-2"></a>
 \[2\] Although attributes are standardized by semantic conventions, the values they take may not be.
 Metrics which directly reference such attribute values are set as `Inactive` by default.
 Edit attribute values in the metric definition to match your application GenAI spans.